Spoiler alert – hedgehogs are the killers

 The chain of Hebridean islands from the northern tip of North Uist to the southern tip of South Uist are special places to visit in the summer.
 Nowhere else in the UK will you find higher concentrations of breeding waders.
 In 1983, Fuller et al. estimated that this region held a third of the UK’s breeding Dunlin and a quarter of its Ringed Plover.
 (Populations of breeding waders and their habitats on the crofting lands of the Outer Hebrides)

-The islands are still special but, as a consequence of the spread of hedgehogs, following the introduction of just four individuals in 1974, numbers of breeding birds have dropped dramatically.
+The islands are still special but, as a consequence of the spread of hedgehogs, following the introduction of just seven individuals in 1974, numbers of breeding birds have dropped dramatically.
 The addition of this extra predator, which can feed by day and night and possesses a coat of spines that can withstand aerial attacks by parent birds, has long been associated with the decline.
 But how much of the blame lies with the hedgehog and what can be done to support wader populations?

 The Outer Hebrides, in north west Scotland, used to be a haven for breeding waders, many of which nest on machair, fertile coastal grasslands along the west coast.
 It’s a mosaic of habitats that includes arable and pastoral farmland, pools and sand dunes.
 The waders that nest here have been subject to predation, from gulls, corvids, rats etc. but the hedgehog was an unwelcome addition.
 With no foxes or badgers to eat them, no fleas to carry diseases and a good supply of easily-accessible eggs, hedgehogs have thrived and spread.

 Work in 1998, led by Digger Jackson, showed that the hatching success for Dunlin, Lapwing, Redshank and Snipe clutches was 2.4 time higher in areas from which hedgehogs had been excluded.
 This was published in the Journal of Applied Ecology in 2000.